El-Gendi/My-Hacking-Tools/README.md

 1- commandline MAC address changer
 2- Network Scanner for IP-Mac listing
 3- ARP spoofing tool (testing)
+4- Packet-Sniffing tool

 to be added:
-- portscanner, Packet Sniffer, Vulnerability scanner and more.
+- portscanner,  Vulnerability scanner and more.

 ----------------
 requirements: